 Prohibition-era themed basement bar in Fitzrovia, with a good line in retro comedy.
 The joke is that it's a bar dodging the law by masquerading as a tea-house, so there's flowery wallpaper, lace all over the place and excellent cupcakes from Laduree in the early evening.
 It's sufficiently well hidden to avoid the Oxford Street crowds, and a tight music policy ensures it attracts plenty of bright young things from Soho and the nearby London College of Fashion.
 Good cocktails (at very reasonable prices for the area), add to the buzz and in order to continue the tea-house theme, a selection on the menu even include the quirky ingredient tea syrup and can be supped from quaint china cups.
 The charming bar is perfectly vintage and an effortlessly cool hangout for anyone lucky enough to be in the know.

-28 Bedfordbury Street, Covent Garden, London, WC2N 4BJ
+28 Bedfordbury Street, Covent Garden, Covent Garden, London, WC2N 4BJ

 A speakeasy bar with a twist, B.Y.O.C is a cocktail bar that doesn't stock any alcohol.
 But, before snubbing it in disgust, you can relax in the knowledge that it certainly isn't trying to promote a new wave of mocktails.
 This unique concept actually allows Londoners to bring a bottle, or three, of their favourite tipple with them, pay a set entrance fee and then smugly enjoy a number of cocktails with the knowledge that the end of the evening will not see a bank-breaking bill placed on the table.
 Wheeling an antique drinks trolley from table to table, the skilled bartender will blend the beverage of choice with an encyclopaedic selection of fresh syrups and bitters, pressed fruit and vegetable juices, spices and herbs to create individual drinks with the guests' personal tastes in mind.
 Hidden behind the counter of Covent Garden's Juice Club, this secret drinking den is a serene world of candlelit tables, hanging glass ware, an original fireplace and vintage décor.